reagrouptest/simple-sinatra-application/README.md

  ```

-5. To test the application.
-You can hit the load balancer which was created through ec2.yml stack.

 You can follow above method to deploy your application.
 Though the preferred way of doing is through CI-CD tools like Jenkins etc.